Emanuelle and the White Slave Trade: Release

-Emanuelle and the White Slave Trade was released in Italy on April 20, 1978.
+Emanuelle and the White Slave Trade was released in Italy on 20 April 1978.
+The film was heavily censored, with eight minutes cut in the theatrical release.

 Reception

-In a contemporary review, John Pym (Monthly Film Bulletin) "a flimsy, though surprisingly unsensational, yarn supposedly concerned with the horrors of 'white slavery'.
-The dismal artifice of the whole severely tests the viewer's patience."
+John Pym of the Monthly Film Bulletin wrote it is "a flimsy, though surprisingly unsensational, yarn supposedly concerned with the horrors of 'white slavery'; the dismal artifice of the whole severely tests the viewer's patience."